KexinFeng/AES_with_LSTM/README.md

 N_EPOCHS = 50
 hidden_size = 32 # the dimension of the hidden layer
 ```
 We use 2-layer LSTM cell.
+The comparison of the kappa score (QWK) between two-layer LSTM with and without MoT layer on the testing set are shown below.
+The decrease of the loss function of the two models are also shown.

 <p align="center">
     <img width="460" height="300" src="./media/lstm_noMPkappa.png"><br/>